Man shot while trying to stop Oakland Chinatown robbery - NewsBreak

 Man shot while trying to stop Oakland Chinatown robbery

 OAKLAND — A man who tried to stop an attempted robbery was shot and wounded Saturday afternoon in Chinatown, authorities said.
 The man shot was in stable condition.
 The shooting happened about 2 p.m.
 Saturday near the intersection of Eighth and Franklin streets.
-Two men tried to rob two women of their purses when a man apparently with them tried to stop them.
-They began pistol-whipping and beating him when a fourth man tried to intervene.
-That man was shot by at least one of the suspects.www.mercurynews.com
+Two men tried to rob another man and was pistol-whipping him when a fourth man tried to intervene.
+He was shot twice by at least one of the suspects.www.eastbaytimes.com

 Comments / 0